Meditation before going to bed

 This is one of the most popular meditation methods, day or night.
 Mindfulness simply requires that you pay close attention to your experience and your environment.
 Although this technique sounds almost elementary, putting it into practice makes all the difference.

 For starters, you could focus on your breath.
-Our Mindworks: Guided Meditation App has all the instructions you need to get you going.
+Our Mindworks meditation courses have all the instructions you need to get you going and help you progress.
 After you’ve learned to direct your attention to your breath and let distractions arise and pass by like clouds in the sky (or sheep jumping over a gate), you might try practicing with other meditation objects, such as sensations.
 You can check in with your body, noticing tensions and releasing them; or sounds, such as the pitter patter of raindrops against the windowpanes.

 Thanks to mindfulness meditation, you become more aware of what’s going on inside of you, and you also become more skillful at letting agitation and distractions flow by without ruffling your calm.
 According to Trinlay Rinpoche, an eminent meditation teacher and philosopher, there’s a gold mine within us.
 This gold mine is the ultimate source of our happiness, serenity and genuine well-being.
-By learning to deal effectively with agitation and distraction, you have every chance of revealing and making good use of this gold mine.
+By learning to deal effectively with agitation and distraction, you have every chance of revealing and making good use of these hidden resources you didn’t realize you had.

 - Affirmation meditation